VirtoCommerce/vc-platform/docs/fundamentals/extensibility/ui-scroll-directive.md

 # Generic UI scroll directive
 ---
 ## Introduction
-Generic UI scroll directive helps develpers add drop-down lists to the UI and bind them to a custom data source.
+Generic UI scroll directive helps developers add drop-down lists to the UI and bind them to a custom data source.

 ## Using the directive